Ploys

 None of that

 Why is this happening?
 We are living in the era of the Wild West when it comes to law firm advertising.
 It’s pretty much anything goes.
 Just because a lawyer’s website says it does not make it true.
 If a lawyer can’t prove it, be skeptical.
 Even if we are that law firm.
-We think you will find that we talk straight and we are transparent.
-If we use AI, you know it because we say it.
+We think you will find that we are transparent.
+If we use a AI or other ghostwriter, you will know it because we will say it.
 If you think we are full of it, call us out.

 Frequently Asked Questions